eclipse-sumo/sumo/README.md

 whereas "separate modules of software" may be licensed arbitrarily.
 Please follow the links below for lists of files where modifications are considered derivative work.

-We currently consider all modifications to src and tools as derivative work except for the following cases:
+We currently consider all modifications to [src](src/README_Contributing.md) and [tools](tools/README_Contributing.md) (including the subdirectories) as derivative work except for the following cases:
 - TraCI client applications that use the public TraCI client libraries
+- separate modules residing in [src](src/README_Contributing.md)
-- car following models that inherit from MSCFModel (excluding [modifications of the existing models](src/microsim/cfmodels/README_EPL.md))
+- car following models that inherit from MSCFModel (excluding [modifications of the existing models](src/microsim/cfmodels/README_Contributing.md))
-- lane changing models that inherit from MSAbstractLaneChangeModel (excluding [modifications of the existing models](src/microsim/cfmodels/README_EPL.md))
+- lane changing models that inherit from MSAbstractLaneChangeModel (excluding [modifications of the existing models](src/microsim/lcmodels/README_Contributing.md))
-- simulation output modules (excluding [changes to the existing classes](src/microsim/output/README_EPL.md))
+- simulation output modules (excluding [changes to the existing classes](src/microsim/output/README_Contributing.md))
-- vehicle device modules (excluding [changes to the existing classes](src/microsim/device/README_EPL.md))
+- vehicle device modules (excluding [changes to the existing classes](src/microsim/device/README_Contributing.md))
-- network import modules (excluding [changes to the existing classes](src/netimport/README_EPL.md))
+- network import modules (excluding [changes to the existing classes](src/netimport/README_Contributing.md))
-- network export modules (excluding [changes to the existing classes](src/netwrite/README_EPL.md))
+- network export modules (excluding [changes to the existing classes](src/netwrite/README_Contributing.md))
-- software that build upon the existing Python and Java tools libraries (excluding [changes to the existing](tools/README_EPL.md))
+- software that build upon the existing Python and Java tools libraries (excluding [changes to the existing](tools/README_Contributing.md))